Linear Meters To Linear Feet

 Here are some commonly asked questions about converting linear meters to linear feet:

 • Q: Can I use an online calculator for this conversion?
 A: Yes, many online conversion calculators are readily available.
 These tools can quickly perform the conversion, saving you manual calculation.
-However, understand the underlying principle and be wary of calculators that don't provide enough decimal places for precision work.
+That said, understand the underlying principle and be wary of calculators that don't provide enough decimal places for precision work.

 • Q: What is the difference between linear feet and square feet?
 A: Linear feet measure length, while square feet measure area.
 Linear feet are one-dimensional, while square feet are two-dimensional.
 You wouldn’t use linear feet to measure the area of a room; you'd use square feet.